pynvme/pynvme/README.md

 System Requirement
 ------------------
-1. CPU: x86_64
+1. CPU: x86_64.
-2. OS: Linux, recommend Fedora 29, Ubuntu 2018.04 LTS is also tested.
+2. OS: Linux.
-3. Memory: 8GB or larger, 2MB hugepage size.
+3. Memory: 4GB or larger.
 4. SATA: install OS and pynvme in a SATA drive.
 5. NVMe: NVMe SSD is the device to be tested.
 Backup your data!
-6. Python3.
-Python2 is not supported.
+6. Python3: Python2 is not supported.
 7. sudo privilege is required.
-8. RAID mode in BIOS (Intel® RST) should be disabled.
+8. RAID mode (Intel® RST): should be disabled in BIOS.
-9. Secure boot in BIOS should be disabled.
+9. Secure boot: should be disabled in BIOS.

 Source Code
 -----------